 \begin{itemize}

-\item At 5 GHz, we detect a compact source at milliarcsecond scales at the position of FRB\,20190417A, confirming its nature as a bona fide PRS and ruling out significant contamination from host galaxy star formation.
-The source is unresolved and exhibits a high brightness temperature ($T_{\rm b} \gtrsim 10^{6-7}$ K), supporting a non-thermal synchrotron origin.
-At 8 GHz, we derive a constraining upper limit on its emission.
+\item At 5 GHz, we detected a compact source at milliarcsecond scales in a location that is consistent with the PRS linked with FRB\,20190417A by previous studies \citep{2026ApJ...996L..16M}.
+The source is unresolved, with a projected physical size \(\lesssim 15\) pc, and a high brightness temperature ($T_{\rm b} > 3.8 \times 10^{5}$ K), supporting a non-thermal synchrotron origin.
+At 8 GHz, we derived a constraining upper limit on its emission.

-\item By combining our measurement with VLBI observations at 1.4 GHz, we derive a radio spectral index $\alpha = -0.19 \pm 0.29$.
+\item By combining our measurement with VLBI observations at 1.4\,GHz, we derived a radio spectral index $\alpha = -0.19 \pm 0.29$.
 This makes FRB\,20190417A only the second PRS, after FRB\,20121102A, with a spectral index constrained entirely using VLBI data.
-The nearly flat spectrum can be interpreted either as emission from a population of relativistic electrons with a hard energy distribution ($p < 2$), possibly associated with fossil particles in a pulsar wind nebula, or as the peak of a synchrotron spectrum, providing constraints on the physical conditions of the emitting region (e.g. magnetic field, particle density, and size).
+The measured value indicates a relatively flat spectrum, corresponding to an electron power-law index $p = 1-2\alpha = 1.4 \pm 0.6$.
+While the nominal value favours a hard spectrum ($p<2$), the conventional value $p\approx2$ (as expected from diffusive shock acceleration) remains consistent within the $\sim$1$\sigma$ uncertainty range.
+The nearly flat spectrum can also be interpreted as the peak of a synchrotron spectrum, providing constraints on the physical conditions of the emitting region (e.g.\ magnetic field, particle density, and size).

-\item We place FRB\,20190417A in the $L_\nu$--|RM| plane, where it is consistent with the proposed relation linking PRS luminosity and Faraday rotation measure.
-Including this source, we estimate a scatter of $\sigma_\Delta = 0.65$, corresponding to $\hat{\alpha}|\epsilon| = 1.5 \pm 0.7$, consistent with scenarios involving young pulsar wind nebulae or forward shocks in the free-expansion phase.
+\item We placed FRB\,20190417A in the $L_\nu$--|RM| plane, where it is consistent with the proposed relation linking PRS luminosity and Faraday rotation measure.
+When we included this source, we estimated a scatter of $\sigma_\Delta = 0.65$, corresponding to $\hat{\alpha}|\epsilon| = 1.5 \pm 0.7$, which is consistent with scenarios involving young pulsar wind nebulae or forward shocks in the free-expansion phase.

-\item For the candidate PRS 20181030A-S1, we report non-detections at both 5 and 8 GHz.
+\item For the candidate PRS 20181030A-S1, we reported non-detections at 5 and 8 GHz.
 At 5 GHz, the upper limit implies a spectral luminosity $L_{5\,\mathrm{GHz}} \lesssim 3.8\times10^{25}\ {\rm erg\ s^{-1}\ Hz^{-1}}$ and constrains the spectral index to $\alpha \lesssim -1.2$ relative to the VLA measurement at 1.5 GHz.
-This would indicate an unusually steep spectrum if the emission arises from a compact source.
-Alternatively, the VLA detection may be dominated by diffuse host-galaxy emission (e.g. star-forming regions), rather than being directly associated with the FRB.
+This would indicate an unusually steep spectrum if the emission were to arise from a compact source.
+Alternatively, the VLA detection might be dominated by diffuse host-galaxy emission (e.g. star-forming regions) and not directly associated with the FRB.

 \end{itemize}